vercel-labs/fast-webstreams/README.md

 const { value, done } = await reader.read(); // sync read from Node buffer
 ```

 Similarly, `writer.write()` dispatches directly to `nodeWritable.write()` with a fast path that skips the internal queue when the stream is started and idle.
+For sync sinks, the user's `write()` function is called directly via `Reflect.apply`, bypassing Node.js Writable entirely.
+The deferral uses `queueMicrotask` (not `process.nextTick`), making writes 2.3x faster than native WebStreams.

 ### Tier 2: Native Interop (full compatibility)